Venice in April: Best Things to Do & Travel Tips

 Life of Y contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
 Read the disclaimer for more information.

-April was the time of year I visited Venice too but I’ve handed this one over to Georgia from First Step: Europe to give you everything you need to get that trip planned.
+April was the time of year I visited Venice, too, but for this guide, I’ve handed things over to Georgia from First Step: Europe, who shares what to expect and how to plan a spring trip to the city.

 silhouette of a man on a gondola in the canals of Venice

 April can be a great time to visit Venice.
-With the city awakening from the chill of winter, Venice in April offers a welcome break from the summer crowds.
-This means shorter lines at popular attractions and a more relaxed atmosphere.
-Additionally, hotel prices may be more reasonable during this season.
+As the city starts to wake up from winter, Venice in April offers a welcome break from the heavy summer crowds.
+This often means shorter queues at popular attractions and a more relaxed atmosphere overall.
+Hotel prices can also be more reasonable during this period compared to peak season.

-If you prefer a quieter experience and are willing to embrace the chance of rain, Venice in April is ideal as it can offer a more laid-back (and affordable!) visit.
+If you prefer a quieter experience and are happy to accept the chance of rain, April is a solid choice for a calmer and often more affordable visit.

 There are so many activities to do and places to visit in and around Venice during April.
 As the weather starts to warm up, let’s take a look at the best things to do here at this particular time of year: